chair: Dr sharon marshall

 (subject representative for Latin – for enquiries please contact Aisha at: [email protected])

-Aisha is a lecturer in Education at King’s College London, leading the King’s Latin/Classics Postgraduate Certificate in Education (PGCE).
+Aisha is a Senior Lecturer in Education at King’s College London, leading the King’s Latin/Classics Postgraduate Certificate in Education (PGCE).
 She first encountered Latin at school and continued her studies at the University of Bristol.
 She then taught in non-selective state schools in London and the South-East for a number of years before moving into postgraduate teaching at King’s.
 She realised that she had been lucky to learn Latin from the age of twelve and remains committed to increasing access to classical subjects in schools.
 She has been the Latin Representative on the CA Teaching Board since its inception and is also a member of the Roman Society Schools Committee.
 She has organised CPD events for the Teaching Board, provides training for volunteers working on Literacy through Latin (Iris Project) and has contributed to subject and school-based events and conferences.

 DR JESSICA DIXON